GlobalSport/state-decorator/README.md

 };
 ```

 - If **null** is returned by **getPromise**, the action is not executed.
-It allows to not cancel an action depending on state or props etc.
+It allows to cancel an action depending on state or props etc.

 - **getGetPromise** is a shortcut that sets the conflict policy to **ConflictPolicy.REUSE** and **retryCount** to 3.